joshmu/ts-swarm/README.md

 demo();
 // Query: What's the weather like in New York?
-// Result: The weather in New York is sunny with a high of 67°F.
+// Result: Weather_Agent: The weather in New York is sunny with a high of 67°F.
 ```

 The following diagram demonstrates the usage above.
 A simple multi-agent system that allows for delegation of tasks to specialized agents.